McClernan/documentation/favorites.md

 # BLOGGER.COM TEMPLATE FAVORITES GADGET #

+## REQUIREMENT ##

-The Favorites Gadget was created in response to a NYCPlaywrights.org web site user request for functionality that would allow users to tag individual blog posts as favorites so that the user could easily find them later.
+Allow users to tag individual blog posts as favorites so the user can easily find them later.
+No login required.

 A sample of the Favorites Gadget prototype be seen at [https://plays2019.blogspot.com](https://plays2019.blogspot.com)

 ## New Gadget Needed ##